-The ultimate goal of software prototyping, is to build a realistic instance of a product, fast and inexpensively.
-Read on for hints and best practices on how to build one
+The ultimate goal of software prototyping is to build a realistic instance of a product, fast and inexpensively.

 In a digital context, prototyping refers to the development of incomplete versions of a digital product; and there are several reasons why you might need one:

 - To present a complex idea in a realistic form to selected users and stakeholders; fast and inexpensively.

 - To allow users to interact with a good, realistic approximation of the to-be-developed product.

 - To capture feedback and insights from users and other stakeholders.

 A functional prototype is by no means a production-ready deliverable, as it is built under certain assumptions with a focus on specific areas.
 Prototypes should be fast and inexpensive to build.

 The ultimate goal of a rapid prototyping project, is to build a realistic functional instance of the product concept; to capture feedback from users, learn and test the key-hypotheses and assumptions.